 - Partnering with Asian Aid through creative fundraising activities, and/or

-- Using their skills and experience to assist Asian Aid fulfil its mission.
+- Using their skills and experience to assist Asian Aid fulfill its mission.

 The program empowers people who have a desire to help and provide hope to others in need.